How attackers use malicious QR codes to bypass email security filters and steal credentials.

 ✓ Key Point

 Before scanning any physical QR code, look for stickers placed over existing codes.
 A slightly raised or peeling edge suggests a sticker has been applied on top.
-Also preview the destination URL before tapping — your phone shows it before opening.
-If the domain looks wrong, don’t proceed.
+Your phone previews the destination URL before it opens, so read it.
+If the domain looks wrong, stop there.

 If You Scanned a Suspicious Code